jeffrwells/coderbase.io-staging/ABOUTME.md

 > Make an impact in the world.

-I learned to code less than two years ago.
+I learned to code less than two years ago but have come a long way.
 I learned by building a SaaS product that assists with recruitment in college fraternities and sororities.
 Check out the [greekslide project](http://jeffrwells.com/projects/greekslide).
 Within 6 months, I sold this software to a number of fraternity chapters around the country but have since shut it down.

 I also founded a 501(c)3 nonprofit called [Arizona Microcredit Initiative](http://azmicrocredit.org) (AMI) my sophomore year of college.
 See these articles in the [Arizona Republic](http://www.azcentral.com/business/abg/articles/20140129students-fuel-businesses.html) and [State Press](http://www.statepress.com/2014/02/12/honors-students-nonprofit-program-arizona-microcredit-initiative-reaches-new-success/).